CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

 ## Data overview

 This repository is **code-only**.
 Raw sequencing files and large intermediates are **not** distributed here due to size and licensing constraints.
 The goal of this document is to record provenance and make the analysis reproducible.
-Here `${spp}` is a placeholder for the organism code (pp for _P. pinea_, pr for _P. radiata_).
+Here `${spp}` is a placeholder for the organism code (pipi for _P. pinea_, pira for _P. radiata_).

 ## Raw reads (not included)